besoeasy/telearia/README.md

 ### Using Docker

 You can also run TeleAria using Docker.
 Replace `your-telegram-bot-token` with your actual Telegram bot token.
-Ensure the `~/Downloads` directory on the host is mounted to `/downloads` in the container.
+`-e TELEGRAMBOT=Telegram-Bot-Token`: Sets the environment variable `TELEGRAMBOT` with your Telegram bot token.

 ```bash
 docker run -d \